SylverStudios/SylverStudios.github.io/_drafts/circuit-simulator-blog.markdown

 ### Development

 The development was the most exciting part of this project for the team.
-Much white boarding and sitting on the couch together coding ensuied.
-The really exciting part of developmentwas that each circuit was a Directed Asyclic Graph, which meant Sam and Aaron got to write some fun recursive functions.
+Much white boarding and coding on the couch together ensued.
+The really exciting part of developmentwas that each circuit was a Directed Acyclic Graph, which meant Sam and Aaron got to write some fun recursive functions.
 Also there was a backend model to generate and test a graph for success, this was Sam's domain.
-Whipped up with a passion that would frighten most adults, Sam produced a great genatation engine.
+Whipped up with a passion that would frighten most adults, Sam produced a great generation engine.
 At the same time, Aaron was working on UI generation tool that could traverse the graphs that Sam produced and render a nice little interactive circuit diagram.

 ### Reception